mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ## [Power Analysis](@id DCSEPowerAnalysisManual)
-After obtaining the solution from the DC state estimation, calculating powers related to buses and branches is facilitated by using the [`power!`](@ref power!(::DcStateEstimation)) function.
+After obtaining the solution from the DC state estimation, use the [`power!`](@ref power!(::DcStateEstimation)) function to calculate powers related to buses and branches.
 For instance, let us consider the model for which we obtained the DC state estimation solution:
 ```@example WLSDCStateEstimationSolution
 using JuliaGrid # hide
 @default(unit) # hide